ec-europa/europa-component-library/docs/conventions/component.md

   $active-color,
   $active-bg
 ) {
-  // Some css rules or mixin include
+  // Some CSS rules or mixin include
 }
 ```

 ### Systems component

-SCSS files in system-specific components rely on generic SCSS file.
+SCSS files in system-specific components rely on SCSS file defined in corresponding generic component.

-It contains 4 main parts
+The flow of best practices in a system-specific SCSS file would look like the following:

 #### Import base and generic mixins